 Workshop: Build a React-based Theme for WordPress with Frontity

-Update: for anyone who missed the workshop, you can watch it now on Youtube and check out the code and steps that Michael followed on this GitHub repo.
+For anyone who missed the workshop, you can watch it now on Youtube.
+The code and the steps that Michael followed can be found on this GitHub repo.

 We look forward to seeing you at the JSNation Live! 🙂